-- (ii) The ISDA Master Agreement and each Transaction were entered into by each party prior to the occurrence of insolvency, resolution, rescue or composition proceedings in respect of either party.
-In particular, but without limiting the generality of the above the ISDA Master Agreement and each Transaction were entered into by each party prior to: - (A) the commencement of winding up proceedings or administration in respect of either party; or - (B) either party having notice of a meeting of creditors under section 98 of the Insolvency Act 1986 or a petition for winding up in respect of the other party; or - (C) either party having notice of an application for an administration order or notice of an intention to appoint an administrator in respect of the other party; or - (D) in the case where a winding up is immediately preceded by an administration which commenced after 15 September 2003 in respect of the other party: - (1) the administration; or - (2) the other party having notice of an application for an administration order or notice of an intention to appoint an administrator in respect of that party; or - (E) in the case where an administration order is immediately preceded by a winding up in respect of either party: - (1) the commencement of the winding up proceedings; or - (2) the other party having notice of a meeting of creditors under section 98 of the Insolvency Act 1986 or of a petition for a winding up in respect of that party.
-37 - (iii) At-Neither party is insolvent at the time of entering into the ISDA Master Agreement including each Transaction or becomes insolvent as a result of entering into such documents.
-In particular, at the time each party enters into the ISDA Master Agreement and each Transaction: - (A) it is able to pay its debts within the meaning of section 123 of the Insolvency Act 1986, and it does not become unable to pay its debts as a consequence of entering into the ISDA Master Agreement or such Transaction:
+- (A) the commencement of winding up proceedings or administration in respect of either party; or - (B) either party having notice of a meeting of creditors that a decision has been sought from creditors on the nomination of a liquidator under section 98100 of the Insolvency Act 1986 or of a petition for winding up in respect of the other party; or - (C) either party having notice of an application for an administration order or notice of an intention to appoint an administrator in respect of the other party; or - (D) in the case where a winding up is immediately preceded by an administration which commenced after 15 September 2003-in respect of the other party: - (1) the administration; or - (2) the other party having notice of an application for an administration order or notice of an intention to appoint an administrator in respect of that party; or - (E) in the case where an administration order is immediately preceded by a winding up in respect of either party: - (1) the commencement of the winding up proceedings; or - the other party having notice of a meeting of that a decision has been sought from creditors under section 98100 of the Insolvency Act 1986 on the nomination of a liquidator or of a petition for a winding up in respect of that party.
+3746 - (iii) Neither party is insolvent at the time of entering into the ISDA Master Agreement including each Transaction or becomes insolvent as a result of entering into such documents.
+In particular, at the time each party enters into the ISDA Master Agreement and each Transaction: - (A) it is able to pay its debts within the meaning of section 123 of the Insolvency Act 1986, and it does not become unable to pay its debts as a consequence of entering into the ISDA Master Agreement or such Transaction; 47

-These cut-off dates are based on Rule 2.85 and 4.90 of the Insolvency Rules 1986.
+These cut-off dates are based on Rule 2.85 Rules 14.24 and 4.9014.25 of the Insolvency (England and Wales) Rules 19862016.
 In respect of the English Counterparties covered by the Annexes to this memorandum, alternative insolvency rules apply in some cases.
+We note, in particular here, the discussion at part I.5 above.
+We assume in such cases that the ISDA Master Agreement and each Transaction were entered into by each party prior to any cut-off date for eligibility of claims for any analogous insolvency set-off rule applicable pursuant to insolvency proceedings in respect of the relevant English Counterparty.